TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 .. note::

     When no session exists, the authentication process is triggered by a login request.
-In the FE, this happens when a form field called `logintype` is submitted with value `login`.
+In the frontend, this happens when a form field called `logintype` is submitted with value `login`.
 The same happens for the BE, but with a form field called "login_status".